eddyerburgh/blog/_posts/2017-06-27-stub-$route-in-vue-unit-tests.md

 In our previous test we used `Vue.extend()` to create a constructor for the component we are testing.

 [`Vue.extend()`](https://vuejs.org/v2/api/#Vue-extend) returns a subclass of the instance it was called on.
-This means we can call it on the base Vue constructor to create a subclass of Vue, add `$route` to the subclass prototype and then extend the subclass to create our component instance.
+This means we can call it on the base Vue constructor to create a subclass of Vue, add `$route` to the subclass prototype and extend the subclass to create our component instance.

 That explanation was a bit wordy, so let's see it in action: